erdieee/ceres/README.md

 # Ceres Arbitrage Bot

-Check orderbooks asynchronely on different exchanges and search for arbitrage opportunities.
+Check orderbooks asynchronously on different exchanges and search for arbitrage opportunities.
 No trading direction, no gambling, only taking advantage of market inefficiency.

 ## Installation